-Relocating With Your Child After Divorce
+Relocating With Your Child After Divorce in sugar land

 For professional parents who are divorced, child custody agreements can be complex.
 This is especially true when your career trajectory requires you to move across the state or out of state in order to move forward or to maintain employment.

 Sugar Land attorney Michael Tracton has three decades of experience handling Texas divorce, child custody and relocation issues for parents.
 He works to create modifications that first serve the best interest of the child or children while also meeting the career or life demands of the parent.
 He offers new clients a free initial consultation.
-Call Tracton Law Firm, PLLC, at 281-242-7111 to speak with a member of his staff today.

 Maintaining Your Relationship With Your Child